 In order to pay for needed infrastructure to address the impacts of new development, cities in California charge development impact fees.
 Impact fees pay for items such as roads, water and sewer lines, parks, and public facilities.
 In the previous Housing Element adopted in 2014, the City's impact fees were \$9,947 and \$5,904, respectively.
 In 2019 the City's development impact fees were increased to \$20,098.51 for a single-family home and \$17,431.93 for a multifamily unit, resulting in an 102% increase in single-family fees and a 195% increase in multi-family fees.
 While this is a significant increase, with the 2019 fee update, Orland's impact fees are more in line with current impact fees for similar jurisdictions in the area.
-Even with these increases, development impact fees are not seen as a significant constraint to development.
-Development impact fees are due at the time of building permit issuance; however, the City may defer payment of impact fees as requested on a case by case basis.
+Even with these increases, development impact fees are due at the time of building permit issuance; however, the City may defer payment of impact fees as requested on a case by case basis.
 Please see Figure 104: Development Impact Fees for more information regarding impact fees.